 - Start paying off any debt you might have especially high interest credit card debt.
 If you have high interest debt, get your emergency fund to $1,000 and then focus on getting rid of that debt asap.
 High interest debt is very expensive and the longer you keep it, the more you pay.

 - Review your insurance options to make sure you have the right ones in place (disability, life, health, auto, home, rental etc) and update your beneficiaries on all your accounts.

-- If you have children, you can start saving for their high education needs and be sure to build their shorter term needs into your budgeting and savings plans as well.
+- If you have children, you can start saving for their college education needs and be sure to build their shorter term needs into your budgeting and savings plans as well.